Sultanate of the Maldive Islands: Independence

 Prime Minister Ibrahim Nasir signs the independence agreement with the British.

 Prime Minister Ibrahim Nasir signs the independence agreement with the British at Westminster House, Colombo, Ceylon.

-On July 26, 1965, the Maldives achieved independence through an agreement signed with the United Kingdom, The Sultanate of the Maldive Islands gained independence from British colonial rule on July 26, 1965.
-The agreement was signed in the morning of July 26, 1965 in Colombo, Sri Lanka.
+On 26 July 1965, the Maldives achieved independence through an agreement signed with the United Kingdom.
 The agreement was reached following discussions between the Maldives' representative in the Dominion of Ceylon (now Sri Lanka), Abdul Sattar Moosa Didi, and Sir Humphrey Arthington-Davy, the British representative.

-Amidst the tumult of the Second World War, the British Empire strategically established RAF Gan, a Royal Air Force station, on Gan Island in the Addu Atoll.
+Amidst the tumult of World War II, the British Empire strategically established RAF Gan, a Royal Air Force station, on Gan Island in the Addu Atoll.
 The island, now known as Gan International Airport, served as a crucial military outpost during the war.
 The strategic significance of Gan Island lay in its location, providing a strategic vantage point in the Indian Ocean region.
 RAF Gan played a pivotal role as a refueling and maintenance station for Allied aircraft, facilitating crucial air operations and supply routes in the theater of war.
 The establishment of RAF Gan underscored the British Empire's efforts to bolster its military presence in key regions, ensuring the defense of its interests and allies amidst the global conflict.
 This military installation not only contributed to Allied efforts during the war but also left a lasting legacy in the development and infrastructure of the Maldives.

 During the reign of Sultan Muhammad Fareed Didi, prime minister Ibrahim Faamudheyri Kilegefaan orchestrated a clandestine agreement with the British Empire, wherein Gan Island was leased to them for a duration of 100 years.